Professor Penelope Gardner-Chloros

 - Another of my interests is in pronouns of address (tu/vous systems), also in a comparative framework, drawing for example on the historical development of address terms in England and France.
 I have argued that nowadays the choices involved are less a matter of externally imposed social rules than an expression of the speaker's own identity.

 - I have published papers on several aspects of bilingual communities, including indigenous and immigrant minorities (see book chapters, 2007a and 2007c), and have a long-standing interest in minority languages in Europe, notably Alsace.
-I have recently written an updated description of the linguistic situation in Strasbourg and the fate of the dialect (see the IJSL paper on .Language in Strasbourg 30 years on.).
+I have recently written an updated description of the linguistic situation in Strasbourg and the fate of the dialect (see the forthcoming IJSL paper on .Language in Strasbourg 30 years on.).

 - I am developing an interdisciplinary line of research on bilingualism, code-switching, hybridity and cultural change as applied to other areas such as literature and art.
-A paper entitled: 'On the Impact of Sociolinguistic Change in Literature: the last trilingual writers in Alsace' is in the Modern Languages Review (Autumn 2013).
+A paper entitled: 'On the Impact of Sociolinguistic Change in Literature: the last trilingual writers in Alsace' is forthcoming in the Modern Languages Review (Autumn 2013).
 A conference on 'Code-switching in Literature' was organised at Birkbeck in July 2013.
 I have also written on the notion of CS in material culture (see Art and Code-switching, in Sociolinguistic Studies, 2010b).
 A Special Issue of the International Journal of Bilingualism on Multilingualism and the Arts also discusses such themes (forthcoming, but already published online).

 Areas of research supervision